Niʻihau incident: Memorial

 The coastal town of Hashihama, Imabari, Ehime Prefecture, Japan erected a 12 ft granite cenotaph in Nishikaichi's honor when it was still believed that he had perished on the day of the attack, December 7, 1941.
 For many years, Nishikaichi's remains were those of an unknown Japanese soldier, and it was not until 1956 that the circumstances of his death were revealed to his family, and they claimed his ashes.
 Engraved on the column is what was believed at the time: "Having expended every effort, he achieved the greatest honor of all by dying a soldier's death in battle, destroying both himself and his beloved plane...
 His meritorious deed will live forever."
-In June 2017, the pilot's nafuda, a set of seven wooden sticks that carried the names of Nishikaichi's colleagues, the identifying markings of his Zero and his administrative command, was returned to his family in Japan.
+In June 2017, Nishikaichi's nafuda, a set of seven wooden sticks that carried the names of Nishikaichi's colleagues, the identifying markings of his Zero and his administrative command, was returned to his family in Japan.

 Museum exhibit and controversy

-The remains of Nishikaichi's Zero and those of the tractor that he used to travel to the boat landing are on permanent display at the Pacific Aviation Museum Pearl Harbor on Ford Island in Pearl Harbor.
-A Japanese-American group in Hawaiʻi criticized the original design of the museum display.
+The remains of Nishikaichi's Zero and those of the tractor that he used to travel to the boat landing are on permanent display at the Pacific Aviation Museum Pearl Harbor, now known as the Pearl Harbor Aviation Museum, on Ford Island in Pearl Harbor.
+A Japanese-American group in Hawaii criticized the original design of the museum display.
 Threatening to have federal funds withheld, they demanded that the museum remove mention of the Haradas from the display.
 The Robinson family, who had donated the aircraft and tractor pieces based on what they were told about how the display would read, was unhappy with the censorship of the information about the Haradas.
 The exhibit mentions Yoshio Harada's suicide, but not his wife.